criogenox/A_WRCC-Cpp-library-version_plot-capabilities/README.md

 <!-- LICENSE -->
 ## License

+User interface distributed under the GPL-3.0 License.
+See [GUI-LICENSE.txt][gui-license-url] for more information.
-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Calculation libraries distributed under the MIT License.
+See [LIB-LICENSE.txt][lib-license-url] for more information.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->